 The Bible teaches that anyone who has put their faith in Jesus as their Savior has Eternal Life, and cannot lose their Salvation.
-Every single sin that they have committed or will ever commit has been paid for.
-Here are the 10 best verses clearly showing this from the Word of God:
+Every single sin that they have committed, or ever will commit, has been paid for.
+Here are the 10 best verses demonstrating this from the Word of God:

-Now we will go through these one at a time to comment on them and emphasize just what makes them so remarkable:
+Now we will go through each of these, and comment on what makes them remarkable:

 John 6:39-40